 F-86 fighter jet crashes at air show

-BROOMFIELD, Colo.
-(AP) _ An F-86 fighter jet performing before thousands of people at an air show crashed in a Denver suburb Sunday, killing the pilot, officials said.
-No spectators were hurt.
+WESTMINSTER, Colo.
+(AP) _ An F-86 fighter jet crashed in a huge fireball before 50,000 people watching at an air show in a Denver suburb Sunday, killing the pilot, officials said.

 ``It was just a huge fireball, it went a couple of hundred feet in the air,″ said Paul MacGregor, a radio talk show host who was watching the show through high-powered binoculars.

 The fighter climbed straight up, did a loop and then came straight down, MacGregor said.
-The jet crashed east of the crowd, Czupor said.
+The jet crashed east of the crowd.

 ``It seemed like five minutes.
 We just stood there in awe with our jaws on the ground,″ said Dan Mayer, Westminster police spokesman.

 The National Safety Transportation Board sent a team to the crash site to determine the cause of the crash.

 Jim Czupor, spokesman for the show’s organizers, said it was canceled after the crash.
 The promoters had hoped to stage the event every two years.